ethereum/sourcify/docs/architecture.md

 - After a successful review, the commits may be squashed and rebased onto `staging`.
 - If the new staging environment works well for a few hours/days, or after there have been multiple new features on the `staging` branch, a new version PR is created which targets the `master` branch.
 - Following these points is not necessary for Sourcify to work, but is considered good practice.
+- However what is necessary is that versions in the `package.json` files be manually bumped, as was done in [this commit](https://github.com/ethereum/sourcify/commit/15814a10bd4b856f5815e2bd032133bdb17f8884).

 ## Supported Chains and Adding New Ones
 - The chains whose contracts can be verified with Sourcify are specified in [`services/core/src/sourcify-chains.ts`](https://github.com/ethereum/sourcify/blob/master/services/core/src/sourcify-chains.ts):